-To extract instance-level constraints from the data in the noiseless setting, pairs of points are randomly selected to be part of the instance-level constraints.
-These pairs are assigned to the must-link set \mathcal{M} if they share the same label or the cannot-link set C if they have different labels.
-The algorithms were tested in the presence of two types of noise.
-In the first type of noise, after the constraint sets C and Mwere selected, 5 or 10 percent of the constraint pairs in $\mathcal{C} \cup \mathcal{M}$ were moved from one set to the other.
+For benchmarking purposes, SCSSAP is compared to the unsupervised AP and SSAP [6].
+All the algorithms were tested in the presence of two types of noise.
+In the first type of noise, after the constraint sets C and M were selected, 5% or 10% of the constraint pairs in $C \cup M$ were moved from one set to the other.
 This type of noise occurs in the situation were the constraints are derived subjectively, such as when different physicians determine similarity of hospital patients, and can result in relationships such as $(i, j) \in \mathcal{M}, (i, k) \in \mathcal{M}, (j, k) \in \mathcal{C}$ when the constraints are propagated.
 The second type of noise examined simulates mislabeled data and does not result in contradicting pairwise constraints.
-The labels of 10 or 20 percent of the data instances are randomly changed before randomly selecting the pairwise constraints, simulating questionable labeling such as scoring of different stages of a progressive disease or in user-provided image tags.
+The labels of 10% or 20% of the data instances are randomly changed before randomly selecting the pairwise constraints, simulating questionable labeling such as scoring of different stages of a progressive disease or in userprovided image tags.
 Note that data entry errors can result in either type of noise.